Romanitho/Winget-AutoUpdate/README.md

 Disable Winget-AutoUpdate update checking.
 By default, WAU auto updates if new version is available on Github.

 **-UseWhiteList**
 Use White List instead of Black List.
-This setting will not create the "exclude_apps.txt" but "include_apps.txt"
+This setting will not create the "excluded_apps.txt" but "included_apps.txt"

+**-ListPath**
+Get Black/White List from Path (UNC/Web/Local).
+Default: `C:\ProgramData\Winget-AutoUpdate\` (copy/download to Winget-AutoUpdate installation location if external list is newer)

 **-NoClean**
 Keep critical files when installing/uninstalling.
-This setting will keep "exclude_apps.txt", "include_apps.txt", "mods" and "logs" as they were.
+This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.

 **-NotificationLevel**
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).